HTTP-RPC/Kilo/README.md

 System.out.println(assetPricing.getVolume()); // 37216858
 ```

-Mutator methods are also supported.
+Mutator and default methods are also supported.

 ### Required Properties
 The `Required` annotation introduced [previously](#required-parameters) can also be used to indicate that a property must contain a value.
 For example: